Distance: 18 miles out and back

 Elevation gain: 1140 ft

-Just down the road from the road into Lassen Park, in Mineral, CA, is one of the most charming little rides I know.
-It’s a sweet back road that in 9 miles manages to pack in a lovely mountain meadow, a mild 1-mile climb through piney woods, a 2-mile slaloming descent that’s as sweet as cotton candy, and a flat ride along a creek.
+This one is Just down the road from Lassen Park, in Mineral, CA. It’s a thoroughly charming back road that in 9 miles manages to pack in a lovely mountain meadow, a mild 1-mile climb through piney woods, a 2-mile slaloming descent that’s as sweet as cotton candy, and a flat ride along a creek.
 Then you get to do all those things in reverse.
-The climbing is consistently 3-5%, just steep enough to make you say, “Wow, I’m climbing strong today!,” the scenery is prime throughout, the road surface is glass, and there is no traffic.
+The climbing is consistently 5%-ish, just steep enough to make you say, “Wow, I’m climbing strong today!,” the scenery is prime throughout, the road surface is glass, and there is no traffic.
 I’m not making this up.
 Midway there’s a classic mountain store, like something straight out of Jeremiah Johnson.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)